Whomstt/FlickPicker/README.md

 #### Building a Film Recommender System using Retrieval-Augmented Generation

-This project is a film recommender system developed for film enthusiasts who desire personalized and meaningful recommendations.
-The system takes a user prompt and recommends films that are a close match.
-RAG addresses the limitations of traditional recommendation systems by tackling the topics of semantic understanding and inclusivity, providing users with a deeper and more personalized experience.
-The target audience is individuals with diverse tastes and interests, so that both mainstream and niche interests are provided for.
+FlickPicker is an AI-powered film recommender system that delivers personalized, context-aware suggestions based on user prompts.
+By using Retrieval-Augmented Generation (RAG), it overcomes the limitations of static LLM knowledge by retrieving rich, real-time film data to generate more accurate and relevant recommendations.

-The project was envisioned through a combination of research into state-of-the-art machine learning techniques and experimentation through trial and error.
-The system makes use of Nomic Embed for textual embeddings, FAISS for similarity search, and ChatGPT for explanations.
-Inspiration was drawn from existing limitations in traditional recommender systems and the potential provided by AI to better align user interests with meaningful, contextually relevant recommendations.
+The system combines Nomic Embed for textual embeddings, FAISS for efficient similarity search, and GPT-4o-mini for a natural language final output.
+Unlike traditional recommender systems, it supports natural language queries to better capture user intent, making it especially effective for users with niche or evolving tastes.

 ### Setup Guide: